-Affiliate Membership allows organizations that are not directly engaged in music commerce to participate in Music Business Association (Music Biz) activities.
-Each group will be able to send one delegate to workgroup meetings, creating a collaborative environment that will allow members to discuss and solve the complex problems currently facing the music industry.
+Affiliate Membership allows organizations that are not directly engaged in music commerce to participate in Music Biz activities, creating a collaborative environment allowing members and partners to discuss and solve the complex problems currently facing the music industry.
+Each group is able to participate in Music Biz events as attendees and speakers, and in committee discussions when applicable.

 The American Society of Composers, Authors, and Publishers (ASCAP) is a membership association of more than 470,000 U.S. composers, songwriters, lyricists, and music publishers of every kind of music.
 Through agreements with affiliated international societies, the association also represent hundreds of thousands of music creators worldwide.
 ASCAP is the only U.S. performing rights organization created and controlled by composers, songwriters, and music publishers, with a Board of Directors elected by and from their membership.
 They protect the rights of ASCAP members by licensing and distributing royalties for the non-dramatic public performances of their copyrighted works.
 Their licensees encompass all who want to perform copyrighted music publicly.
 ASCAP makes giving and obtaining permission to perform music simple for both creators and music users.
 Learn more at www.ascap.com.